Improving Bayesian posterior correlation analysis on Type Ia supernova luminosity evolution: Acknowledgements

 \section{Acknowledgements}

 A.V.F.'s group at U.C.
-Berkeley acknowledges generous support from Marc J. Staley, the Christopher R. Redlich Fund, Sunil Nagaraj, the TABASGO Foundation, and the Miller Institute for Basic Research in Science (U.C.
+Berkeley acknowledges generous support from Marc J. Staley, the Christopher R. Redlich Fund, Sunil Nagaraj, Landon Noll, the TABASGO Foundation, and the Miller Institute for Basic Research in Science (U.C.
 Berkeley).
+We thank Saurabh Jha for noticing an error in our original version of Figure 2.